 Topics and series.
-This historical marker is listed in these topic lists: Political Subdivisions • War, US Revolutionary.
-In addition, it is included in the Kentucky Historical Society series list.
-A significant historical year for this entry is 1775.
+This historical marker is listed in this topic list: Government & Politics.
+In addition, it is included in the Former U.S. Presidents: #09 William Henry Harrison, the Former U.S. Presidents: #16 Abraham Lincoln, and the Kentucky Historical Society series lists.
+A significant historical year for this entry is 1840.

 Location.
-37° 41.017′ N, 87° 55.032′ W. Marker is in Morganfield, Kentucky, in Union County.
-Marker is on South Morgan Street (U.S. 60) south of West Main Street (State Route 130), on the right when traveling south.
+37° 41.021′ N, 87° 55.028′ W. Marker is in Morganfield, Kentucky, in Union County.
+Marker is on South Morgan Street (U.S. 60) south of Main Street (State Route 130), on the right when traveling south.
 Located on the east side of the Union County Courthouse.
 Touch for map.
-Marker is at or near this postal address: South Morgan Street, Morganfield KY 42437, United States of America.
+Marker is at or near this postal address: 100 South Morgan Street, Morganfield KY 42437, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this Lincoln Spoke Here (a few steps from this marker); Forrest Reconnoitered (about 400 feet away, measured in a direct line); Morgan Springs (about 400 feet away); George Huston (approx. 0.2 miles away); Earle C. Clements (approx. half a mile away); Baseball Great (approx. 2.2 miles away); Nally Spa (approx. 2.9 miles away); St. Vincent's Academy (approx. 4.6 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Union County, 1811 (a few steps from this marker); Forrest Reconnoitered (about 400 feet away, measured in a direct line); Morgan Springs (about 400 feet away); George Huston (approx. 0.2 miles away); Earle C. Clements (approx. half a mile away); Baseball Great (approx. 2.2 miles away); Nally Spa (approx. 2.9 miles away); St. Vincent's Academy (approx. 4.6 miles away).
 Touch for a list and map of all markers in Morganfield.